-Repurchase agreements are required to be collateralized by securities authorized under California Government Code Section 53601.
-In order to anticipate market changes and provide a level of security for all repurchase agreement transactions, the collateralization level will be a minimum of 102% of market value of the principal and accrued interest and shall be adjusted no less frequently than weekly.
+Repurchase agreements and securities lending agreements are required to be collateralized by securities or cash authorized under California Government Code Section 53601.7(e).
+In order to anticipate market changes and provide a level of security for all repurchase agreement and securities lending agreement transactions, the collateralization level will be a minimum of 102% of market value of the principal and accrued interest and shall be adjusted no less frequently than weekly.
 Since the market value of the underlying securities is subject to daily market fluctuations, the investments in repurchase agreements shall be in compliance if the value of the underlying securities is brought back up to 102 percent no later than the next business day.